SGDInstitute/apollo/content/collections/pages/mblgtacc/glossary.md

         content:
           -
             type: text
             text: 'Welcome!
-This glossary is a living collection of definitions, curated over decades by MBLGTACC planners and attendees, Midwest LGBTQIA+ college students, and the collective wisdom of our communities. '
+This glossary is a living collection of definitions, curated over decades by Midwest LGBTQIA+ college students, higher ed professionals, MBLGTACC planners and attendees, and the collective wisdom and experience of our many communities. '
       -
         type: paragraph
         attrs: